 De Beurs works to give her students hands-on experience with this sort of integrated study.
 During the class experiments, Belote realized the value of combining data from various sources.
 De Beurs said, “I try to get them to link satellite data with field observations.
 Students are interested in the effects of climate change, so I ask them to choose some area of the globe to study.
 I have them look at start of season changes, so they get to figure out how that works.”
 Recent studies have shown that spring is coming earlier to mid-latitudes in the Northern Hemisphere, so de Beurs asks them to look at trends in start of season dates, from 2000 to 2008.
 “The data register is still really short,” she said.
 “But it can pick up large climate oscillation patterns, and it can pick up disturbances even with coarse resolution data.”

-The students must first obtain the MODIS data for their study area, so de Beurs refers students to the Oak Ridge National Laboratory Distributed Active Archive Center (ORNL DAAC).
-The ORNL DAAC developed a data access tool for field researchers, the MODIS subsetter, permitting her students to select a very small amount of data that corresponds to a particular study area.
+The students must first obtain the MODIS data for their study area, so de Beurs refers students to NASA's Oak Ridge National Laboratory (ORNL) Distributed Active Archive Center (DAAC).
+ORNL DAAC developed a data access tool for field researchers, the MODIS subsetter, permitting her students to select a very small amount of data that corresponds to a particular study area.
 De Beurs said, “The ORNL DAAC tool is very nice for students to work with.
 The information comes with data quality statements along with ancillary information like a land cover map.
 The oodles and oodles of data that I work with would be too much for students, even if they just download one tile.
 You can’t process a whole bunch of tiles in a fifty-minute lab.”
 De Beurs also gives students a program she wrote that processes the MODIS data and calculates start of season dates.

 Next, she asks them to compare the data to a nearby area.
 “How do you link a big pixel with field observations?” she said.
 “I ask them to go outside and monitor the green up of trees on campus.
 It works quite well with the satellite data.”
 Other assignments taught students to combine data to interpret variability across an area.
 Belote said, “In one assignment, we studied large areas called biomes, such as temperate, deciduous forests, or tropical systems.
 But we also pulled out anthromes, different land use classes, such as rural village, agricultural, urban, and wildland, and looked at how they influenced phenology across the biomes.
 Why might agricultural zones differ?
 We tried to see if crops were planted at a certain time, when they green up, when they would be harvested.
 So then we could speak broadly about what was happening.”